-Tell us about your involvement with the Women Who Code group in Monterrey.
+Tell us about your involvement with the Women Who Code chapter in Monterey.

 I actually found them looking for an unrelated event on Meetup.com, then I saw there was a Women Who Code event in Monterrey, MX.
 I went and I really liked it because it felt like a safe space.
 You’re surrounded by other people who understand how you feel—sometimes annoyed, sometimes frustrated because men don’t treat you as equal.
 During our monthly meetings we get together to answer questions about technology, and we also hold workshops to help each other improve soft skills, develop emotional intelligence, and get better at speaking in public.

 Is there anything you’ve learned in the group that you’ve applied to your own life/career?

 I think, for women, building the confidence for a job interview takes longer than it does for men.
 I’m trying to be more confident and convince myself that I can do anything.